iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 - This works for 3d person camera mode, unknown for other modes.
 - There is possibility to move camera around character.
 What is happening with internal variables is not explored.

+## Moving character

+- Method `moveAndRotate` accepts movement vector.
+Vector represents direction.
+- It's value defines type (speed) of movement.
+If it's less than 0.4, it is slow movement.
+If less than or equal to 1.6, it is walk.
+If over 1.6, it is sprint.
+- Use convenience extension methods `normalizeAsWalk`, `normalizeAsRun`, `normalizeAsSprint` to adjust vector size to your needs.
+- Check `CharacterMovementType` enum class for more information and to check constants.

+## Rotating character

+TODO: Explore how roll and rotation vector size affects rotation.

 ## Blocks

 Blocks are the main concept of the game.
 Some data and behaviour is better documented to avoid confusion.